light-space/backend-challenge/README.md

    The rule will be appended at the end of the workflow and will be checked last.
    In order to create a new rule, the user will be prompted with each valid rule constraint.
    Simply enter a valid constraint value or Skip by pressing Enter.
-   If the rule is valid, it gets added to the Workflow and the user gets the option to add another rule or finish the program.
-Otherwise, an error is thrown and the executable stops.
+   If the rule is valid, it gets added to the Workflow.
+Otherwise, an error is thrown.
+Finally, the user
+     gets the option to add another rule or finish the program.
 The user can add more rules to the current Workflow by re-running this command line option.

    * Example: